Why is this type of grasp important?

 20- Opening and closing tops to bottles and jars

-21- Transferring uncooked rice or beans from one bowl to another using fingers or spoon
+21- Transferring uncooked rice from one bowl to another using fingers or spoon

 22- Operation (Hasbro)